PipedreamHQ/docs/docs/notebook/sources/README.md

 The primary limit we impose is on the size of the request body: we'll issue a `413 Payload Too Large` status when the body [exceeds our specified limit](#request-entity-too-large).

+### How Pipedream handles JSON payloads

+JSON is the main data exchange format on the web today.
+Pipedream optimizes for the case where you've sent JSON as the source event to a workflow.

+When you send JSON in the HTTP payload, or when JSON data is sent in the payload from a webhook provider, **Pipedream converts that JSON to its equivalent JavaScript object** and includes it as a property of [`$event`](/notebook/dollar-event/): `$event.body`.

+You can confirm this JSON -> JavaScript object conversion occurred by examining the `$event.inferred_body_type` property.
+If this is JSON, we correctly recognized the payload as such, and converted `$event.body` to an object accordingly.

+In the [Inspector](/notebook/inspector/), we present `$event.body` cleanly, indenting nested properties, to make the payload easy to read.
+Since `$event.body` is a JavaScript object, it's easy to reference and manipulate properties of the payload using dot-notation.

 ### Cross-Origin HTTP Requests

 We return the following headers on HTTP `OPTIONS` requests: